linhphambuzz/GIOS-note/Week_1/OS_ELEMENTS.md

-OS support a numbers of abstractions, and a numbers of mechanisms on top of these abstractions.
+2OS support a numbers of abstractions, and a numbers of mechanisms on top of these abstractions.

 ### Abstractions